Guide to U.S. Liberty Seated Half Dimes

 The obverse of the coins features a depiction of Liberty seated on a rock.
 She holds a pole in her right hand with a Phyrigian cap on top.
 Different subtypes of the series have the surrounding fields empty, with thirteen stars, or containing the inscription UNITED STATES OF AMERICA.
-Other obverse design changes included the addition of drapery from Liberty’s elbow early within the series, and the placement of arrows at the date to denote a change in weight.
+Other obverse design changes included the addition of drapery from Liberty’s elbow early within the series, and the placement of arrows at the date to signify a change in weight.

 The reverse features a wreath surrounding the denomination HALF DIME.
 For the earlier subtypes, UNITED STATES OF AMERICA surrounds the wreath.
 After the motto was moved to the obverse, the wreath was redesigned with agricultural elements and enlarged.
 The denomination was also expressed in a larger and altered font.